rainawan/BruinDictionary/README.md

 # Our Team
-Anthony Williams - Class of 2025, Computer Science Khanh Nguyen - Class of 2025, Computer Science
-Raina Wan - Class of 2025, Computer Science and Linguistics Soyeon Kim - Class of 2025, Computer Science and Linguistics Tiana Ly - Class of 2025, Computer Science and Linguistics
+Anthony Williams - Class of 2025, Computer Science Khanh Nguyen - Class of 2025, Computer Science and Linguistics Raina Wan - Class of 2025, Computer Science and Linguistics Soyeon Kim - Class of 2025, Computer Science and Linguistics Tiana Ly - Class of 2025, Computer Science and Linguistics